Twisted holographic superconductors in external magnetic field: Introduction

 The paper is organized as follows.
-In section \ref{sec:NC}, we introduce some basic elements of NC field theory that will be needed in the main part of the paper.
-In Section \ref{sec:3D}, we present a NC model of a holographic superconductor in a homogeneous external magnetic field and, employing numerical methods, determine the impact of noncommutativity on the condensate and the critical magnetic field.
-In Section \ref{sec:4D}, a model of a NC $(3+1)$-dimensional holographic superconductor is analyzed using both numerical and analytical approaches, and the effect of the NC parameter on the critical magnetic field is obtained.
-Conclusions and outlook are presented in the final section.
-The details of the calculations are presented in the Appendices \ref{appendixA},\ref{appendixB} and \ref{appendixC}.
+In Sec. \ref{sec:NC}, we introduce some basic elements of NC field theory to set the stage.
+In Sec. \ref{sec:3D}, we present a NC model of a $(2+1)$-dimensional holographic superconductor in a homogeneous external magnetic field and use numerical methods to determine the effects of noncommutativity on the condensation parameters.
+In Sec. \ref{sec:4D}, we use a numerical and analytical approach to study a model of a NC $(3+1)$-dimensional holographic superconductor.
+Conclusions and outlook make up the final section.
+The details of the calculations are presented in Appendixes \ref{appendixA} - \ref{appendixC}.